-- Real estate agents can also help save you from paying more for a property than what it is worth.
-It is important to establish a relationship of trust with the agent so that he works in your benefit.
+- Real estate agents can also save you from paying more for a property than the actual worth.
+It is essential to establish a relationship of trust with the agent so that he works in your benefit.

 - An agent can help ensure that all communication between the buyer and the seller is neutral and to the point.
 This makes it easier to close the deal.

 - As a buyer, if you are employing the services of a real estate agent, then you will have to pay him a commission.
-While this can vary, usually, it is around 10 percent over and above the purchase price and needs to be paid in cash.
+While this can vary, usually, it is around 2 percent over and above the purchase price.

-- Since most communication happens through the agent, there are chances of incomplete transmission of information or erroneous information shared by the agent.
+- Since most communication happens through the agent, there are chances of incomplete or erroneous transmission of information shared by the agent.